-15+ Children’s Books that Teach Diversity and Tolerance
+15+ Children’s Books that Teach Diversity and Inclusion

-After pouring through many children’s books about diversity and tolerance, I listed 15+ best kids’ books for birth through 10 years old.
+After pouring through many children’s books about diversity and inclusion, I listed 15+ best kids’ books for birth through 10 years old.

 Children are very curious about the world and the people around them.
 It is important to make them feel safe asking questions about differences and similarities.